AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/enrich-profile.md

 Adobe Experience Platform [!DNL Data Science Workspace] provides the tools and resources to create, evaluate, and utilize machine learning models to generate data predictions and insights.
 When machine learning insights are ingested into a [!DNL Profile]-enabled dataset, that same data is also ingested as [!DNL Profile] records which can then be segmented into subsets of related elements by using [!DNL Experience Platform Segmentation Service].

-This document provides a links to tutorials that enable you to enrich [!DNL Real-time Customer Profile] with machine learning insights.
+This document provides a links to tutorials that enable you to enrich [!DNL Real-time Customer Profile] with your machine learning insights.

 ## Getting started

-In order to enrich [!DNL Real-time Customer Profile] with machine learning insights, you are required to have a working understanding of the various aspects of Experience Platform involved in ingesting [!DNL Profile] data and creating segments.
+In order to complete the tutorials below, you are required to have a working understanding of the various aspects of Experience Platform involved in ingesting [!DNL Profile] data and creating segments.
 Before beginning this tutorial, please review the documentation for the following services:

 - [[!DNL Real-time Customer Profile]](../../rtcdp/overview.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 - [[!DNL Identity Service]](../../identity-service/home.md): Enables [!DNL Real-time Customer Profile] by bridging identities from disparate data sources being ingested into Platform.